What is the Little Fish Films competition?

 How does your community connect with the world underwater?
 Do you dive, do you fish, or do you just love a seafood feast?
 How can we keep it clean and safe for the future?

-The little fish films comp is on opportunity to tell us a story about the aquatic environment and how you and your community connect with it.
+The Little Fish Films competition is on opportunity to tell us a story about the aquatic environment and how you and your community connect with it.

-The competition has four main themes around which you can build your film, they are:
+To expand on the Congress’s theme, the competition has three main themes around which you can build your film, they are:

 - The future of seafood